vincent-r-kennedy/FACT/README.md

 The above becomes easy to answer.

-After your Product Owner asks you, for the 100th time, the above question - simply glance at **The Plynth of Deliverence.**
+After your Product Owner asks you, for the 100th time, the above question - simply glance at **The Plinth of Deliverence.**

 Is it full and heavy with the weight of over optimism?